Fermat-ORG/fermat-framework/README.md

 #### Descrption:

-Most recently a few well-funded startups have started spending money on marketing virtual currencies to the general public.
+Most recently a few well-funded startups have started spending money on marketing crypto currencies to the general public.
 Besides that regular people are still at the mercy of the mood of the mainstream media which is strongly influenced by the bitcoin price performance.
 The question is how to make every single business of a certain size all around the world spend their own financial resources on marketing crypto currencies to consumers and merchants alike and how to make them independent from both mainstream media coverage and the few resources startups have.

 #### Solution: